fletchjp/MERG-Arduino-Software/README.md

 This is where a lot of work has been going on in November 2021.

+Since then I have begun to use the Raspberry Pi Pico as well.

  ## Logos

  Exploring the use of logos of different sizes.